Attu Station, Alaska: Demographics

 Attu (Naval) Station first appeared on the 1980 U.S. Census as "Attu", a census-designated place (CDP).
 It did not return on the 1990 census.
 The name was changed to Attu Naval Station and redesignated a CDP in 2000.
-It appeared lastly on the 2010 census, just before the closure of the station in August that year and the departure of its remaining residents.
+It appeared on the 2010 census with a population of 21 just before the closure of the station in August that year and the departure of its remaining residents.